 For example, using LED lighting at grow facilities has definitely helped reduce some electricity consumption, but there is a significant opportunity for new technology like electricity storage.

 Similarly, there have been technological innovations around cannabis product packaging with a number of eco-friendly packaging solutions available today, but the reality is that massive amounts of paper and plastic are wasted across the cannabis supply chain every day.
-Again, a big opportunity is waiting for a technological solution.
+Again, a big opportunity is waiting for an affordable technological solution.

-The California Consumer Privacy Act (CCPA) was passed in 2018 and went into effect on January 1, 2020.
-Enforcement of the new law will begin on July 1, 2020, so companies need to have processes in place to ensure they’re compliant as soon as possible.
+In 2020, enhanced privacy rules debuted in multiple states across the U.S. For example, the California Consumer Privacy Act (CCPA) was passed in 2018 and went into effect on January 1, 2020.
+Enforcement of the new law began on July 1, 2020, so companies had to quickly put processes in place to ensure they were compliant.

-CCPA sets strict rules around how companies can use people’s personal information, and it’s expected that more states will follow with their own enhanced privacy laws in the near future.
+CCPA set strict rules around how companies can use people’s personal information, and it’s expected that more states will follow with their own enhanced privacy laws in the future.
 It’s also expected that some of those laws will be even more comprehensive than California’s law.

 Companies in the cannabis industry will need technology to help them map customer data, manage third-party relationships, develop compliant tracking processes, and automate those processes.
 At this point, the opportunity for a technology solution is wide open.